justanirudh/gossip-simulator/README.md

 ##Some design decisions
 1. Every node, after receipt of a rumor or (sum, weight), continuously transmits the rumor or (sum/2, weight/2) every 100 milliseconds
-2. Times are in microseconds
+2. All Times are in microseconds
 3. If the provided value of num is not a perfect square for 2D and imp2D topologies, the nearest perfect sqaure is used as the value of num

 * Team members (1): Anirudh Pathak